thasviya/mayaserver/README.md

       - use `make sync` than `make init`
   - make
   - make bin
-  - To run the mayaserver at **default bind address**:
-    - sudo nohup mayaserver up &>mserver.log &
   - To run the mayaserver at a **particular bind address**:
     - sudo nohup mayaserver up -bind=172.28.128.4 &>mserver.log &